Using TACACS+ and RADIUS to Control Access to the Arista Analytics CLI

 • Supported attribute values: admin, read-only

-You can use a TACACS+ server to maintain administrative access control instead of using the Analytics Node local database, although it is a best practice to maintain the local database as the secondary method of authentication and authorization in case the remove server becomes unavailable.
+Use a TACACS+ server to maintain administrative access control instead of using the Analytics Node local database, however, it is a best practice to keep the local database as the secondary authentication and authorization method in case the remote server becomes unavailable.

 DMF TACACS+ Configuration

-The DANZ Monitoring Fabric (DMF) requires the following configuration on TACACS+ servers in addition to the configuration required on the Analytics Node.
+The DANZ Monitoring Fabric (DMF) requires the following configuration on TACACS+ servers and the configuration required on the Analytics Node.

 Authentication Method